By: Tom Regis, NFI Certified Master Hearth Professional

 There are two different types of gas logs — Vented and Ventless.
 Vented logs are designed for fireplaces with existing chimneys, while Ventless logs don't need to be vented to the outside.

-Overall, Vented log sets tend to be slightly more realistic looking than Ventless sets.
-However, Ventless logs produce more heat.
+Overall, Vented gas logs offer a more realistic look than Ventless sets.
+However, Ventless gas logs have a more efficient heat output.

 What Are Gas Fireplace Inserts?

-Gas fireplace inserts are an effective way to modernize an old, wood fireplace, while increasing the heat output and reducing your carbon footprint
+Gas fireplace inserts are an effective way to modernize an old, wood fireplace, while increasing heating efficiency and reducing your carbon footprint.

 Gas inserts are designed to fit inside existing fireplace openings.
 They’re essentially metal boxes that are “inserted” into the fireplace and finished with a decorative surround.

 Gas inserts come in both Direct Vent and Ventless models.
-For Direct Vent gas inserts, you’ll need a fireplace with a working chimney.
-Vent-free gas inserts require an existing fireplace, but no venting of any kind.
+For vented fireplace inserts, you’ll need a fireplace with a working chimney, flue, and damper.
+Ventless inserts require an existing fireplace, but no venting system of any kind.

 Keep in mind, Ventless inserts aren’t permitted in all localities.
 Before using any Ventless gas product, be sure to check your city’s laws and restrictions regarding gas appliances.